Insurance is Complicated. Let us Take Some of the Mystery Out.

 Because LAMMICO appreciates the cost associated with your medical professional liability coverage, we offer several discounts to help make your premium more affordable.
 We offer the following discounts to qualifying policyholders:

-- Risk Management Credit: You receive a 10 percent credit to the basic limits portion of your premium when you successfully complete two programs.
+- Risk Management Credit: You receive a 10 percent credit to the basic limits portion of your premium when you successfully earn a total of two Risk Management (RM) Credits annually.
 Risk management seminars are offered online.
-Live seminars on certain topics are also held in several locations across Louisiana and Arkansas throughout the year.
+Webinars on certain topics are also held throughout the year.

 - New-to-Practice: If you are a newly graduated or soon-to-be graduated physician, you may be eligible for a 50 percent credit to your LAMMICO premium for your first 12 months of practice.

 - Part-Time: If you are practicing part-time, you may receive a percentage off both your LAMMICO premium and Louisiana Patient's Compensation Fund surcharge.

 - Deductibles: Insured healthcare providers, hospitals and facilities may receive a credit for retaining a portion of each claim.

 - Good Experience Credit: A 10 percent credit to the LAMMICO premium for policyholders who have been with LAMMICO at least five years and have excellent loss experience.

 To learn if you and/or your facility qualify for these discounts, please contact your agent or the LAMMICO Marketing Department at 504.831.3756 or 800.452.2120.

 In order for a corporation, partnership, limited liability practice, or limited liability corporation to be qualified under the Louisiana Patient’s Compensation Fund (PCF), all of the corporation’s shareholders, partners, members, agents, officers, or employees must be enrolled and qualified with the PCF.
 PCF qualification includes payment of applicable surcharges.